TJCSec/website/writeups/tetctf-2022/ezflag/ezflag.md

 Ezflag was a two-part series from TetCTF 2022.
 The second involved a pretty basic ROP, but in a rather uncommon environment.

 # Ezflag level 1
-I was AFK while people were solving this.
+I was AFK while people were solving this, so I'm not familiar with the details.
 Essentially, it's a web server running CGI, and uploading a file named `wtmoo.p./y` gives arbitrary Python execution.
 My teammate gave me a handy script that behaves like a shell.

 ```python
 import requests